TidoWillems/droidex/README.md

 <https://docs.google.com/spreadsheets/d/1otLCKSCMKICMlnefirQ8KZhh_rdZTd5Mp8h0UYFUiqg>

 > The in-game DROIDEX shows 209 total droids.
 202 are currently documented in the spreadsheet; 7 may be unreleased or undocumented.

+## Contributing

+Found a bug or want to suggest a feature?
+Open an [issue](https://github.com/erikpeik/droidex/issues) or submit a [pull request](https://github.com/erikpeik/droidex/pulls) — contributions are welcome.

 ## Getting Started